abaybektursun/DL_IS/README.md

-Feel free to contact me to change any info in case it's wrong.
+Feel free to contact me to change any info in case it's not correct.